akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 ## Cluster Receptionist

 The `Receptionist` also works in a cluster, an actor registered to the receptionist will appear in the receptionist of the other nodes of the cluster.

 The state for the receptionist is propagated via @ref:[distributed data](../distributed-data.md) which means that each node will eventually reach the same set of actors per `ServiceKey`.

+`Subscription`s and `Find` queries to a clustered receptionist will keep track of cluster reachability and only list registered actors that are reachable.
+The full set of actors, including unreachable ones, is available through
+@scala[`Listing.allServiceInstances`]@java[`Listing.getAllServiceInstances`].

-One important difference from a local only receptions is the serialisation concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[clustering](cluster.md#serialization).
+One important difference from local only receptions are the serialization concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[clustering](cluster.md#serialization).